Baltic Finnic paganism: Other animals

 In Karelia and Eastern Finland, before going hunting, hunters would pray to the emuu, the ancestral mother of the animal species being hunted, for help.
 The word emuu is Karelian and is related to the word emo "animal mother".
 Each species had its own emuu.

 From ancient drawings, petroglyphs, it is clear that the elk was a very important animal.
 Elk is also very important to other peoples of the region, such as the Komis, who depict their sky god Jenmar as half-human and half-elk.
 It appears much more than bears do, and it is theorised that the bear was such a holy animal that it was forbidden to depict it.
 Also, the bear's name was almost forbidden to say, so many euphemisms were developed.
 The most usual Baltic Finnic word for bear in modern language, karhu, is just one of the many euphemisms, and it means "rough fur."
-Among the many names of bear otso is probably the original "real" name, as suggested by the wide spread of the word otso and related words among many of the Uralic languages.
+Among the many names of bear otso is probably the original "real" name, as suggested by the widespread use of the word otso and related words among many of the Uralic languages.
 Many euphemisms for bear are local.